-We will engage in discussions related to the textbook and handout assignments.
-Students will be expected to read and understand the assignments prior to coming to class.
+We will not engage in an in-depth discussion of the textbook and handout assignments.
+While the classroom lectures and discussions will often parallel the readings, students will still be expected to read and understand the assignments.
 A combination of textbook readings, outside reading assignments, lectures, current events, classroom discussions and presentations from guest speakers will all provide students with a more comprehensive understanding of the challenges faced by modern police departments.
 Exam and quiz questions will focus on information from all the above.